Home NewsRegulations & Licenses Loterj files lawsuit to suspend SPA list of approved operators in Brazil

 In October, Loterj requested a preliminary injunction to reject a government lawsuit banning Loterj licensees from operating outside Rio de Janeiro state borders.

-A separate federal lawsuit filed on 11 October by the Attorney General’s office challenged former regulations that give Loterj’s online betting licensees the power to operate nationally, despite them not having a federal licence.
+A separate federal lawsuit filed on 11 October by the attorney general’s office challenged former regulations that give Loterj’s online betting licensees the power to operate nationally, despite them not having a federal licence.

 It remains to be seen whether Loterj’s request for to block the case will be granted.
 If it is, the ongoing ban on nationwide activities for Loterj licensees would be lifted.